ClusterLabs/PAF/administration.md

 ### Move the master resource to another node

 ```
 crm_resource --move --master --resource <PAF_resource_name> --host <target_node>
 ```

-This command will set up an `INFINITY` score ont the target node for the master resource.
+This command will set an `INFINITY` score on the target node for the master resource.
+This will force Pacemaker to trigger the switchover to the target
-This will force Pacemaker to trigger the switchover to the target node:
+node:

   * "demote" PostgreSQL resource on the current master node ("stop" the resource, and then "start" it as a "slave" resource)